coderefinery/2023-03-21-workshop/content/certificates.md

    However any other personal reflection is welcome.
 Evaluation criteria: we expect reflections that are related to the content of each of the six days.

-Your submission can then be sent to scip _at_ aalto.fi by the 15th of April and you will receive the certificate by the middle of May.
+Your submission can then be sent via email to `scip _at_ aalto.fi` by the 15th of April 2023 and you will receive the certificate by the middle of May.